someguynamedmatt/giphy-grabber/README.md

 For the styling of this project, I chose to go with `styled-components` due to familiarity, but also because I personally appreciate the readability of my styled components (e.g. `<Gif />`).
 This is hardly a fully-sold product for me.
 I've anecdotally noticed the JavaScript execution for `styled-component`s tends to bog-down the network traffic on initial hydration, so I'm unsure of the weighting of the pros/cons.
 In all honesty, this decision was mostly made due to familiarity.

 ### Bonus Points
-- `Previous Searches` are stored to local-storage
+- `Previous Searches` are stored to local-storage and viewable by clicking on them (they're links)

 ### Things I would have liked to use or done differently